kswhyte/Learn-to-code-week2/README.md

     click file > Add Project Folder > then select the Learn-to-code-week2 folder
     atom should open with this repo/project!
-- In the left sidebar select the README.md file and continue to the next step!
+- In the left sidebar select the README.md file
+- Continue Following along in atom

 ####Windows
 In your github app you installed last week:
 - Click "Clone"
-- Select Learn-to-code-week2qw
+- Select Learn-to-code-week2

 ###Lets take a look at some HTML!